PenderPOD has much to celebrate.

 *Paul Petrie wrote the submission to the NEB.
 He is also organizing

 the ṮEṮÁĆES Climate Action Project.
 He keeps us nourished.
 He is the food director.

 *Gregory Nicholls sent a critique to CBC on the Podcast they did on

 the Orcas.
 He also wrote many of the PenderPost articles.

-*Peter Pare was our coordinator extraordinaire, smoothing out wrinkles
+*Peter Pare is our techie and coordinator extraordinaire, smoothing out wrinkles

 and linking us with other organizations on the island.

 Since their creation, the banner and orcas have been part of many

 events: Orca Songs, Penders' first Pride Parade, the Fall Fair and